OpenWIS/openwis-documentation/README.md

 # openwis-documentation
 Documentation repository for the OpenWIS Association AISBL.
 This project uses [Jekyll](https://jekyllrb.com/) to build HTML documentation from [Markdown](https://daringfireball.net/projects/markdown/).
 The early stages of this project will concentrate on documenting the governance framework of the OpenWIS Association.
 More will be added as time goes on ...

+For tips on writing [Markdown](https://daringfireball.net/projects/markdown/) see the [GitHub guide](https://guides.github.com/features/mastering-markdown/).

 Copyright and License
 ---------------------
 (C) Copyright OpenWIS Association AISBL.